 With just nine log cabins, Cedar Valley Resort provides the perfect place for a family reunion, family vacation, or group retreat.
 Well, one of those log cabins can house up to 40 people, so just invite everyone you know.
 Surrounded by nature and wildlife, you’ll often see eagles, deer, and wild turkeys, and at night you’ll hear coyotes and owls.
 Cedar Valley is located just next to Lanesboro, one of “America’s Prettiest Towns,” as well as the Root River State Bike Trail if you’d like to explore the nearby area.

 You’ll also have your choice of fishing, hiking, kayaking, or tubing.
 There are over 12 trout streams within 20 minutes of the resort too, so you can arrange a fishing guide… or just take it easy and schedule a massage in your cottage.
 There’s wifi in each of the cabins, but get out and enjoy the sand volleyball court, basketball court, or the 9-hole frisbee golf course on the property.

 9. Eagle Nest Lodge

-Accommodation ranges from one-bedroom cabins to a five-bedroom house that sleeps up to 19 people.
-The fishing is world class, and dock boys will help launch your boat so your day on the lake goes as smoothly as possible.
-There’s a well-kempt sand beach on the property with chairs and loungers, and you can also use the resort’s paddleboards, kayaks, hydrobikes, and even a Hobie Cat sailboat for water-filled fun.
+Accommodation ranges from one-bedroom cabins to five-bedroom house that sleeps up to 19 people.
+The fishing is world-class, and dock boys will help launch your boat so your day on the lake goes as smoothly as possible.
+There’s a well-kept sand beach on the property with chairs and loungers, and you can also use the resort’s paddleboards, kayaks, hydro bikes, and even a Hobie Cat sailboat for water-filled fun.
 Their Activities & Naturalist Program can arrange trail hikes, treasure hunts, bingo, and even a water slide for guests.

 10. Gunflint Lodge